VISAGE: Video Instance Segmentation with Appearance-Guided Enhancement: Introduction

 Video Instance Segmentation (VIS) is a challenging task that requires classification, segmentation, and tracking of distinct instances throughout a video sequence~\cite{MaskTrackRCNN}.
 Current studies in VIS can be primarily categorized into two approaches: online and offline, based on whether a video is processed in a per-frame or per-clip manner.
 Recently, the advancement of frame-level object detectors has resulted in online methods becoming increasingly dominant in the VIS field.

 As detectors directly impact the accuracy in the video domain, recent online models are primarily built using the powerful query-based detectors~\cite{Deformable-DETR, Mask2Former}.
 Spatially decoding image information, the detectors are designed to represent object-wise information using the queries.
 Therefore, the online VIS methods reuse these queries from the detectors and have achieved substantial improvements in multiple challenging benchmarks~\cite{OVIS-Dataset, vis2022} by mostly adopting either propagation~\cite{GenVIS, TCOVIS} or matching~\cite{MinVIS, IDOL, CTVIS} strategies.
-However, tracking under complex scenarios such as \textit{shot changes} or \textit{trajectory intersections} (\cref{fig:teaser}) are yet imperfect, resulting in the degradation of the overall accuracy.
+However, tracking under complex scenarios such as \textit{shot changes} or \textit{trajectory intersections} (\cref{fig:teaser}) remains imperfect, resulting in the degradation of the overall accuracy.

-Examining these failure cases, we observe that \textit{object-wise information} of the queries are significantly imbalanced: heavy reliance on positional cues, and less reflection of appearances.
-As demonstrated in \cref{fig:teaser}, previous query-based methods~\cite{GenVIS, CTVIS, MinVIS, IDOL, DVIS}, display a tendency to maintain the spatial order of previous predictions in their current predictions.
+Examining these failure cases, we observe that \textit{object-wise information} of the queries is significantly imbalanced: heavy reliance on positional cues, and less reflection on appearances.
+As demonstrated in \cref{fig:teaser}, previous query-based VIS methods~\cite{GenVIS, CTVIS, MinVIS, IDOL, DVIS}, tend to maintain the spatial order of previous predictions in their current predictions.
 To support this argument, we conduct additional analyses by horizontally flipping images to generate two-frame pseudo videos.
-The existing models manifest association errors despite the distinct exterior patterns of objects (\cref{fig:pseudo_flip} Top), which highlight the dependence on object locations.
+The existing models manifest association errors despite the distinct exterior patterns of objects, as shown at the top of \cref{fig:pseudo_flip}, which highlight the dependence on object locations.
 As there exist multiple scenarios that cannot be fully handled with the imbalanced information, such a phenomenon necessitates the models to take object appearances into consideration.